kitschpatrol/yanki-obsidian/readme.md

 ### Implementation notes

-The Yanki plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
-If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, `yanki` implements the same features (plus a few extras).
-Using the `yanki` CLI tool will not interfere with syncing from the Yanki Obsidian plugin.
+The Yanki Obsidian plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki, and it also includes extensive automated tests approaching 100% coverage, plus some additional documentation.

+If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, the stand-alone [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and library implements all of the same core features (plus a few extras).
+Using the `yanki` CLI tool directly will not interfere with syncing from the Yanki Obsidian plugin.

 In turn, `yanki` is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.